wildfly/wildfly-governance/wildfly-commonhaus-org/GOVERNANCE.md

 ## Code of Conduct

-All participants in WildFly Commonhaus Foundation projects are expected to adhere to the [Commonhaus Foundation Code of Conduct](https://www.commonhaus.org/policies/code-of-conduct/).
+All participants in WildFly Commonhaus Organization projects are expected to adhere to the [Commonhaus Foundation Code of Conduct](https://www.commonhaus.org/policies/code-of-conduct/).
 Please ensure you are familiar with its guidelines and expectations, as it’s essential for maintaining a positive and collaborative environment.

 ## Trademark Policy

-The WildFly Commonhaus Foundation projects’ logos, icons, and domain names are protected by trademark rights.
+The WildFly Commonhaus Organization projects’ logos, icons, and domain names are protected by trademark rights.
 Usage of these trademarks must adhere to the [Commonhaus Foundation Trademark Policy](https://www.commonhaus.org/policies/trademark-policy/).

 ## Contributing